Frequently Asked Questions

 1. When is the Webcast?

-The 2014 National Health Equity Research Webcast will be held on Tuesday, June 3rd, 2014, 1:30pm – 4:00pm EDT.
+The 2015 National Health Equity Research Webcast will be held on Tuesday, June 2nd, 2015, 1:30pm – 4:00pm EDT.
 The Webcast is traditionally held on the first Tuesday of June each year.
-This year we will have 2 events as part of the webcast.

 This full audience webcast, hosted on UNC-Chapel Hill’s campus, is an annual interactive, live-streamed symposium that explores the intersection of health, policy, and diversity through expert panel discussions with a question-and-answer segment.
 This webcast is an interdisciplinary and community effort with representatives from the UNC School of Social Work, Gillings School of Global Public Health, Frank Porter Graham Child Development Institute, UNC Student Wellness, UNC American Indian Center, UNC School of Information and Library Sciences and the UNC School of Education.
-Registration is required to attend.
+Registration will open soon.

 2. How can I participate?